The Maritime Heritage Project ~~ International Harbors Travel

 "But has not the condition of your 150,000 fellow countrymen of the Islands been vastly improved?"

 "My fellow countrymen grieve over the passing away of the old things they loved.
 A little higher wall to one's patch of ground, another room or two added to one's home, a little more finery in one's ears or on one's back, or a little more coin clinking between the finger, do not make peasant folk better or happier.
 They cannot become like their masters.
-They learn only to envy htem and to be ashamed of themselves and each other.
-I would give my brigantine and all but--but Teresa and the ninos (children)," the captain woudl conclude with an indescribably pathetic and loving gesture of protective fondness, which included all the romping curly heads on shipboard; "to live in a hut by the shore and see the red-coats no more forever!"
+They learn only to envy them and to be ashamed of themselves and each other.
+I would give my brigantine and all but Teresa and the ninos (children)," the captain would conclude with an indescribably pathetic and loving gesture of protective fondness, which included all the romping curly heads on shipboard; "to live in a hut by the shore and see the red-coats no more forever!"

-The grief of my Tunisian fellow passenger was of a different sort, though it was none the less real and poignant; but it was mitigated also by the fanatical belief that some time the Musseulman faith and folk will prevail and rull all lands.
+The grief of my Tunisian fellow passenger was of a different sort, though it was none the less real and poignant; but it was mitigated also by the fanatical belief that some time the Musseulman faith and folk will prevail and rule all lands.

-I called his attention to the fact that, with the exception of England's quasi occupation of Egypt to secure payment for moneys advanced by english capitalists in connection with the Suez Canal scheme, and the recent establishment of a trading post at Cape Juby, on the west Morocco coast, Great Britain did not claim to possess, or hold, a foot of soil to which any Mussulman race had the slightest possible hereditary right.
+I called his attention to the fact that, with the exception of England's quasi occupation of Egypt to secure payment for moneys advanced by English capitalists in connection with the Suez Canal scheme, and the recent establishment of a trading post at Cape Juby, on the west Morocco coast, Great Britain did not claim to possess, or hold, a foot of soil to which any Musselmans race had the slightest possible hereditary right.

 "Ah, but Gibraltar!--Malta!"